zk4/vimrc/readme.md

 ![logo](https://github.com/zk4/vimrc/blob/master/imgs/logo.png)

-# Features
-1. <c-h/j/k/l> move between termnial tab  and vim inner split pane smoothly.
+# I like this features
+1. Move in vim and kitty smoothly with <c-h/j/k/l>.
+2. Can move like emacs in insert mode.
-2. support all hot key in vim in terminal with `option/alt,command` via kitty binding, since vim in normal temrinal would not respond these two key.
+2. Support all hot key in vim in terminal with `option/alt,command` via kitty binding, since vim in normal temrinal would not respond these two key.
+4. Auto load config when I change the config.
+4. Search and replace in file or in project is intuitive and fast.

 # Install  (on Mac)